brendanconnolly/king-prawn/README.md

-# ventriloquist
+# king-prawn

-extending googlechrome/puppeteer to enable real time feedback and exploratory testing
+extends googlechrome/puppeteer to for real time feedback and exploratory testing